-The Air Horn Switch located in the driver area allows the driver to choose between the air horn or the standard city horn.
 The Air Horn Switch may be located in one of various locations based on coach model and year, but will always be within the driver's reach.

-- 1. With the Air Horn Switch turned on and adequate air pressure in the air tanks, press the horn icon on the steering wheel to sound the air horn. - 2.
+- With the Air Horn Switch turned on and adequate air pressure in the air tanks, press the horn icon on the steering wheel to sound the air horn.
+Some coach models may require the ignition switch to be active for horn operation. - 2.
 With the Air Horn Switch turned off, press the horn icon on the steering wheel to sound the standard city horn.